photo above is by Amysue Chase who snapped it as she drove

 For someone with health or mobility issues, it is an ongoing challenge to navigate the daily world so the idea of going on a retreat where the same issues or additional frustrations are waiting can be in direct opposition to the comfort, ease and self-care that is being sought by attending a retreat in the first place.

 We are aware of this issue and do our best, on a case-by-case basis, to help attendees navigate the venue where we hold our retreats.
-The disability community has a wide spectrum of needs and we need to work with each person to establish what will best support your experience.
+As each person with a disability has unique needs specific to them, we work with each person to establish what will best support their experience.
 So please, we welcome your questions and trust that you will feel comfortable reaching out to us with your concerns.
 We especially want to encourage anyone who may have invisible challenges too.
 Of course, there are limits to what we have to offer, but we are always open to trying to make things work to the best of our ability.

 Because our largest and most widely attended retreats take place at Rockywold-Deephaven Camps, we can share what the accessibility looks like for that venue.
 As we post events that are not held at RDC, we will communicate the specifics of accessibility within that retreat listing.